openminted/uc-tdm-AS-D/README.md

 ## Prerequisites for running the TDM pipeline

+The TDM pipeline to automatically annotate and index the application corpus may be re-run, provided the following prerequisites are met:

 - AlvisNLP/ML processing pipeline (available at https://github.com/Bibliome/alvisnlp)
 - Java >= 7
 - TreeTagger tool (available at http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/)
 - YaTeA term extractor (available at http://search.cpan.org/~thhamon/Lingua-YaTeA/)

+Documentation for running the pipeline coming soon...